-1. Standard Service: Best Light scan to SD (720×480) resolution (DVDs) or HD (1920×1080) resolution (Blu-rays and digital video files) for silent or sound films.
+1. Standard Service: Best Light scan to HD (1920×1080) resolution digital video files or Blu-rays, or SD (720×480) resolution DVDs; for silent or sound films.
 Exposure, contrast, and other levels will be adjusted on the fly during film scan.

-3. 2K Silent: Scene-to-scene exposure and levels correction scan to 2K (2336×1552) resolution files for silent films.
+3. 2K Silent Service: Scene-to-scene scan to 2K (2336×1552) resolution digital files for silent films.
 Files may be standard video files (Apple ProRes, etc.) or as a folder of individual frame files (TIFF or DPX).
 Levels and corrections will be adjusted as in Premium Service above.

-4. 2K Sound: Scene-to-scene exposure and levels correction scan to 2K (2336×1552) resolution files for films with a magnetic or optical soundtrack.
+4. 2K Sound Service: Scene-to-scene scan to 2K (2336×1552) resolution digital files for films with a magnetic or optical soundtrack.
 Files may be standard video files (Apple ProRes, etc.) or as a folder of individual frame files (TIFF or DPX).
 Levels and corrections will be adjusted as in Premium Service above.